|Nutrition Facts (per serving)|

-In a large saucepan or Dutch oven, add the cold water, carrots, and parsley and bring to a boil over high heat, covered.
+In a large saucepan or Dutch oven, add the cold water, carrot, and parsley and bring to a boil over high heat, covered.

 In a large skillet, melt the butter and sauté the sorrel for 10 minutes.

 Temper by adding a few ladles of hot soup, whisking constantly until smooth.